-Students are required to complete self-paced NIMS training modules and print out two Certificates of Completion for course credit.
-The certificates are due with the Midterm exam.
+Students are required to complete one (1) self-paced NIMS training module and print out the Certificate of Completion for course credit.
+The certificate is due for credit as part of the Midterm exam grade.

 Assignments and Deadlines: All writing assignments must be typed, correctly formatted and turned in on time.
 For outside assignments, late papers will receive a reduced grade unless you and I agree before the assignment is due that it can be late.
 Otherwise the assignment will receive an F. No assignment will be accepted if it is turned in more than 24 hours after its deadline.